-Individual Academies work closely with Derbyshire Safeguarding Children's Board, Erewash Sports Partnership, Nottingham Trent University, Derby University, and the local cluster of schools.
-Trust leaders work closely with other Multi-Academy Trusts to access training, expertise and to share resources.
-The Chief Executive Officer is contracted as an OFSTED inspector.
-Each Academy has a charitable group at local level focussed on fundraising and charitable events for the individual Academy.
+Individual Academies work closely with the Derbyshire Schools Forum, Derbyshire Safeguarding Children's Board, Erewash Sports Partnership, Nottingham Trent University, Derby University, Spencer Teaching Hub and the local cluster of schools.
+Trust leaders work closely with other Multi-Academy Trusts and the Confederation of School Trusts to access training, expertise and to share resources.
+The Chief Executive Officer is contracted as an OFSTED inspector and also represents academies across Derbyshire on the Local Authorities Schools Forum.
+Each academy has a charitable group at local level focussed on fundraising and charitable events for the individual Academy.